jwilsson/spotify-web-api-php/CONTRIBUTING.md

     * The steps to reproduce the problem.
     * Possible solutions or other relevant information/suggestions.

+## New features
+If you have an idea for a new feature, please file an issue first to see if it fits the scope of this project.
+That way no one's time needs to be wasted.

 ## Coding Guidelines
 We follow the coding standards outlined in [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
 Please follow these guidelines when committing new code.

 In addition to the PSR guidelines we try to adhere to the following points:
-* We order all methods visibility and then alphabetically, `private`/`protected` methods first and then `public`.
+* We order all methods by visibility and then alphabetically, `private`/`protected` methods first and then `public`.
 For example:

 ```
 protected function b() {}